dotnet/winforms/docs/roadmap.md

 * [Present](#present)

 This repository is a community effort and we welcome community feedback on our plans.
 The best way to give your feedback is to open an issue in this repo.
 We also invite contributions.
-The [up-for-grabs issues](https://github.com/dotnet/winforms/issues?q=is%3Aopen+is%3Aissue+label%3Aup-for-grabs) on GitHub are a good place to start.
+The [help wanted issues](https://github.com/dotnet/winforms/issues?q=is%3Aopen+is%3Aissue+label%3A"help%20wanted") on GitHub are a good place to start.

 ## Future